typelevel/typelevel.github.com/_posts/2016-01-28-summit_programme.md

 <br style="clear: both;">

 <img src="/img/media/speakers/chrishodapp.jpg" style="float: right; width: 15%; margin-left: 1em;">
 _Chris Hodapp.
 Several-time Scala GSOC student and eventually mentor, author of the ill-fated Comprehensive Comprehensions project.
-I'm hoping to see tooling and techniques from the FP/Typelevel community improve the leverage of the average developer.
+He's hoping to see tooling and techniques from the FP/Typelevel community improve the leverage of the average developer.
 Based in the SF Bay Area._
 <br style="clear: both;">

 ### Scala Exercises